040code/040code/_posts/2017-11-24-runners-on-the-spot.md

     ]
 ```

-All variables can be configured, most of them will have default values.
-Only the name of the runner, token and GitLab URL needs to be configured.
+All variables can be configured and most of them have default values.
+Only the name of the runner, the token and the GitLab URL need to be configured.
 The configuration contains a shared cache in S3 which will expire at the end of the next day (after creation) by default.
-File will be deleted via S3 lifecyle managment once expired.
-The number of expiration days can be changed to your needs.
+Files will be deleted via S3 lifecycle management once expired, but the number of expiration days can be changed to your needs.
 You can find all the available variables in the `variables.tf` file of the module.
 Next we add the module to our Terraform file and define a minimal set of variables.

 ```
 module "gitlab-runner" {